Zero-1729/rocket/README.md

 .
 ```

-Feel free to issue a PR or open an issue to discuss any bugs :beetle:, improvements :chart_with_upwards_trend:, Ideas :bulb:, etc.
+Feel free to open a PR or issue to discuss any bugs :beetle:, improvements :chart_with_upwards_trend:, Ideas :bulb:, etc.

 ---

 ## Acknowledgements :pushpin:

-Rocket's creation was made possible by the insights provided by Robert Nystrom in his [craftinginterpreters series](https://github.com/munificent/craftinginterpreters).
-And Various other works like [byterun](https://github.com/byterun).
+Rocket's creation was made possible by the insights provided by Robert Nystrom in his [craftinginterpreters series](https://github.com/munificent/craftinginterpreters) and various other works like [byterun](https://github.com/byterun).

 ---